sachintha180/odin-recipes/README.md

 ## Introduction

-- A basic recipe website, asimed at completing *Project: Recipes* of the Odin Project's Foundations course.
+- **A basic recipe website**, aimed at completing *Project: Recipes* of the Odin Project's Foundations course.

 ## Skills Demonstrated